drinosaret/vn-club-resources/docs/VNTimeTracker-guide.md

 ### Status Indicators

-If configured correctly, both the timer in the main window and the overlay should increase when you are in the window of the game you are tracking.
+If things are configured correctly, both the timer in the main window and the overlay should increase when you are in the window of the game you are tracking.

 **Color Code:**